hernandezb3/llama-on-uconn-hpc/README.md

 exit
 ```

-# Log into the Node
+# Login to the Node
 In a new terminal window
 ```
 # replace login5 with the specific login node